CUBRID/cubrid-manual/en/sql/dblink.rst

 Checking GATEWAY Status
 --------------------------------

-**cubrid gateway status**  The cubrid gateway status utility allows you to check the gateway status such as the number of completed jobs and the number of standby jobs by providing various options.
+**cubrid gateway status** provides various options and allows you to check the gateway status information, including the number of completed tasks for each gateway and the number of tasks waiting to be processed.

 GATEWAY status is the same as broker, so refer to :ref:`broker-status`\.